openstack/cloudkitty/doc/source/devstack.rst

 #####################

 The installation of CloudKitty from devstack is pretty straightforward.
-Just add the following to your local.conf file.
+Just add the following lines to your local.conf file.

 ::